kyledross/ifr-1_plugin/documentation/aircraft_configs.md

 ## Modes and the Shifted State

-The IFR-1 controller has 8 primary modes, selected by the physical mode knob.
+The IFR-1 controller has 8 primary modes, selected by pressing one of the 8 mode buttons.
 Each mode also has a "shifted" state, toggled by a **long-press (0.5 seconds) on the inner knob**.

 The plugin uses different identifiers for these states in the JSON: